While we were all living in 1996, Bill Gates was in 2016.

 Fortunately, you don’t need to replace your current systems in order to make employee generated content king, as Bill Gates would say.
 Panopto’s video platform includes technologies that make recording videos easy for everyone, that optimize video content so it’s playable on any device, and that make any word spoken or shown inside your videos searchable.
 Panopto also integrates with a huge number of LMSs, CMSs, and collaboration tools so you can share and search your video knowledge base from within those tools.

 Panopto is an industry-leading all-in-one video platform that makes it easy for anyone in your organization to record their knowledge in a video, share it to your company’s central video library, and even search inside all of your corporate videos to find the information they need, exactly when they need it.
-Contact our team today to request a free 30-day trial of Panopto.
+Contact our team today to request a free trial of Panopto.